Are you struggling to convey your product’s value to your audience? Consider making a demo video!

 A product demonstration video illustrates how your product works by showing it in action.
 Demo videos are a compelling way to communicate your product’s value to prospective customers.

 Failing to plan is planning to fail.
 To create a successful demo video strategy, there are a few points you must include.
-This is why it’s important that you take the time to plan before you jump into recording your video.
+It’s vitally important that you take the time to plan before jumping in to record your video.

-Below is an example of a demo video created by Hubspot.
+Below is an example of a demo video created by Asana.

 As you plan your product demo, remember to include the following elements: